-Major Hurdle In Bringing Back Hulk Hogan To The WWE
+Major Hurdle In Bringing Hulk Hogan Back To The WWE

 What Could Be Pivotal In Leaving Hulk Hogan Off Of WWE Television

-According to the Wrestling Observer Live, the biggest hurdle that can cause Hogan from not returning to WWE is the company making sure that their sponsors are satisfied.
-If WWE brings back Hogan, but their sponsors disapprove, it could sever the relationship quickly.
-For WWE, making sure that sponsors are aware of the potential return would be more important than Hogan returning.
+According to the Wrestling Observer Live, the biggest hurdle that could prevent Hogan from returning to WWE is the company making sure that their sponsors are satisfied.
+If WWE brings Hogan back, but their sponsors disapprove, it could sever the relationship quickly.
+For WWE, making sure that sponsors are aware of the potential return would be more important than Hogan actually returning.

-Just recently, WWE had to revoke The Fabulous Moolah from the women’s battle royal, and rename it the WrestleMania Women’s Battle Royal.
-This was due to an outrage of WWE affiliating Moolah in a positive light, when she reportedly had a very sketchy past, regarding treatment of African-Americans; particularly, 1960’s wrestling star Sweet Georgia Brown.
+Just recently, WWE had to remove the Fabulous Moolah from name of the upcoming women’s battle royal, and rename it the WrestleMania Women’s Battle Royal.
+This was due to an outrage of WWE affiliating Moolah in a positive light, when she reportedly had a very sketchy past, regarding treatment of African-Americans; particularly, 1960’s wrestling star, Sweet Georgia Brown.
 Brown was a student of Moolah, and reported to her daughter that she was physically and mentally abused.